 Men often face a number of challenges throughout their lives.
 For some men, addiction is one of those challenges.
 Men who struggle with a substance use disorder often experience consequences of their use within their workplace, at their homes, and amongst their friends.
 The longer that he uses, the more likely he is to suffer even more consequences, ranging from getting a DUI to being homeless.
-However, a men’s addiction treatment center in Tennessee can help men who are afflicted by the disease of addiction so that they can prevent any further destruction to their lives.
+However, a men’s drug rehab in Tennessee can help men who are afflicted by the disease of addiction so that they can prevent any further destruction to their lives.

 Risk Factors for Addiction in Men

 Men are twice as likely than women to develop a substance use disorder.
 They are also more likely to participate in more binge drinking sessions and problem drinking patterns than women are, as well as abuse addictive drugs like heroin and cocaine in higher rates than women.
 Even though addiction impacts people from all walks of life, men make up the most popular group of people who are the ones that are personally affected by addiction.
 This fact is not coincidental, as there is a multitude of different risk factors for addiction in men.